MurielleDelmotte/squirrels/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of squirrels is to …
+The goal of squirrels is to analyze some squirrels

 ## Installation